 3) Control of Emerging Bunyaviruses.
 Arboviruses in the family of Bunyaviridae utilize a wide range of arthropod vectors, e.g. mosquitoes, midges or ticks to transmit pathogens that have a high impact on human and veterinary public health.
 The overall goal of this project is to establish and evaluate a vaccine platform for the rapid generation of new vaccines to protect livestock against emerging bunyaviruses.

-We have developed three courses (DMP690 Essential Practices for BSL-3, DMP691 Introduction to High Containment Research Topics and Techniques, and DMP846 Foundations in Biosecurity) which enabled us to successfully compete for a Department of Homeland Security (DHS) contract to develop new courses focused on High Containment Transboundary Animal Disease (TAD) research.
-In addition to these classes, I also team- teach DMP722 Veterinary Virology to second year DVM students.
-Additional courses include DMP 893 Principles of Biosafety and Biocontainment and organization of the seminars for DMP 970 Pathobiology Seminar.
+The development of three courses (DMP690 Essential Practices for BSL-3, DMP691 Introduction to High Containment Research Topics and Techniques, and DMP846 Foundations in Biosecurity) preceded a contract which was awarded by the Department of Homeland Security (DHS) to develop new courses focused on High Containment Transboundary Animal Disease (TAD) research.
+DMP722 Veterinary Virology is an additional course that I team-teach to second year DVM students.
+Additional courses include DMP 893 Principles of Biosafety and Biocontainment and DMP 970 Pathobiology Seminar.

 I am the director for the BRI high containment insectary (ACL-3) and the ACL-1 laboratory.
 I am also the coordinator for the DMP Seminar Series since the fall of 2014.
 As the coordinator, we invite and host K-State, regional, national, and international speakers.